 Your first line of defense against malpractice is proper documentation.
 Always document dates, times, and events, and be extremely specific.
 We know you are busy, but you cannot afford to neglect to document all your patient interactions and any actions you’ve personally taken.

 Clear communication with your patients is key to avoiding misunderstandings.
 Make sure your patients feel comfortable communicating their thoughts, questions, and concerns to you, and make sure you give them consistent updates and attention.
 As with your documentation, always be as clear and specific as possible, and if you think your patient doesn’t understand something, take pains to make sure they do.

 3) Know policies and standards of care

-Make sure you learn the policies and regulations of the facility in which you are working and take the time to consistently update your knowledge of oft changing professional standards of care for your area of medicine.
+Make sure you learn the policies and regulations of the facility in which you are working and take the time to consistently update your knowledge of the ever-changing professional standards of care in your area of medicine.

 4) Don’t get lazy

 We know how busy you are.
 We understand how overwhelming everything can get.
 You still cannot let any of your duties or responsibilities lapse.
 This includes tedious administrative duties and other time-consuming necessities like documenting patient interactions.

 Don’t try to be a hero or be too proud to ask for help.
 Know your limits, and do not try to do something you don’t feel comfortable doing.
 Your pride could cause you to make a serious mistake that could literally ruin your career.

 You know what they say about assuming… Make sure the patient understands and consents to the actions you plan to take every single time.

 7) Strive to build strong relationships with patients